International SeaKeepers Society

 The International SeaKeepers Society is an international charitable organization founded in 1998.
 The group was started by yacht owners with an initial focus on developing and utilizing instrumentation on yachts to monitor marine conditions in the ocean.
 Today, The International SeaKeepers Society continues to work with yachts.
 The International SeaKeepers Society is a 501(c)(3) organization.
 The organization works with governments, educational institutions, private foundations, and non-profit organizations.

 History

-Founding members of the International SeaKeepers Society include Alexander Dreyfoos, Alfred H. Balm, Richard DeVos, Jan Moran and Bruce McCaw.
+Businessman Albert Gersten founded the society with Tom Houston as its president, and recruited major yacht owners, including Microsoft founder Paul Allen, to support the start-up organization..
 A monitoring unit called the SeaKeeper 1000 was deployed on more than 90 platforms across the globe including yachts, cruise ships, buoys, and piers.
 While the SeaKeeper 1000 was active, the National Oceanic and Atmospheric Administration and the U.S. National Weather Service utilized the SeaKeeper 1000 on many of their NOAA vessels to better monitor oceanographic changes.
 The International SeaKeepers Society discontinued the SeaKeeper 1000 in October 2013.